JaseZiv/DontBlameTheData/content/project/chessR/index.md

 date = 2020-04-28T00:00:00

 # Project summary to display on homepage.
-summary = "An R package developed to aid in the extraction and analysis of chess.com player game data"
+summary = "An R package developed to aid in the extraction and analysis of data from popular online chess platforms"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`